hlian/three/README.md

   • Everybody should be using Carthage

   • SQLite.swift is fun and friendly (Core
-    Data is a drunk dude who follows you home)
+    Data is drunk and follows you home)

+  • Swift evolution seems intent on punishing me for leaving my iOS job
 </pre>